sybrew/the-seo-framework/readme.txt

 	* Title and description lengths are now calculated more quickly and more accurately for the SEO Bar.
 	* Words with attached plain connector punctuation (`l'apostrophe`) now get tested correctly for repeated words.
 	* Words with attached plain connector punctuation (`l'apostrophe`) are now considered a starting word, so the `l'`-part of `l'apostrophe` will also be included in the description.
+	* Dashlane is being decadent by first removing a perfectly good desktop app, and then they quickly stopped adhering to agreed upon web accessibility standards.
+Since, it is trying to shove their own "standard" down our throats.
+We won't mention that "standard," for no one should use it.
+		* You should try Nordpass, for Dashlane's incompetence [shall not pass](https://www.youtube.com/watch?v=3xYXUeSmb-Y).
+	* The SEO Settings meta box is now also styled correctly inside the Block Editor for other post types than 'post' when positioned under the content.
+		* Most notably, the padding and border around the settings make it much easier on your eyes.
 * **Removed:**
 	* The following plugins are no longer recognized as conflicting plugins:
 		* SEO: Yoast SEO Premium (Yoast SEO needs to be active for Yoast SEO Premium to work).